OPM Disability Retirement Application FAQs

 What is Federal or OPM Disability Retirement?

 Federal Disability Retirement is a benefit accorded to all Federal and Postal employees under the Federal Employees Retirement System (FERS), as well as for those under the older system (if any are still in existence), the Civil Service Retirement System (CSRS).
 For FERS employees, the Federal or Postal employee must have a minimum of 18 months of Federal Service.
-The Legal Criteria in order to qualify for Federal Disability Retirement benefits are many and complex, involving multiple issues regarding the medical condition itself; the level of essential elements of the position impacted; issues involving accommodations and the requirement of the Federal Agency or the Postal Service to perform a proper level of search for a potential reassignment that is conducive to satisfying the requirement for Federal Disability Retirement purposes; and many other issues which can directly, or indirectly, impact the viability and effectiveness of a Federal Disability Retirement application.
+The Legal Criteria in order to qualify for Federal Disability Retirement benefits are many and complex, involving multiple issues regarding the medical condition itself; the level of essential elements of the position impacted; issues involving accommodations and the requirement of the Federal Agency or the Postal Service to perform a proper level of search for a potential reassignment that is conducive to satisfying the requirement for Federal Disability Retirement purposes; and many other issues which can directly, or indirectly, impact the viability and effectiveness of an OPM Disability Retirement application.
 The entire process is a complex, bureaucratic maze and the advice and counsel of an Attorney who specializes in Federal Disability Retirement Law — a Federal Disability Retirement Lawyer who exclusively practices in the field of Federal and Postal Disability Retirement Law — is a good place to start when considering preparing, formulating and filing a Federal Disability Retirement Application.

-Who Approves my Federal Disability Retirement?
+Who approves my Federal Disability Retirement application?

 The Federal Agency which approves (or denies) a Federal Disability Retirement application is the U.S. Office of Personnel Management — at least, at the Initial Stage of the Process, and the Second Stage, or what is termed the “Reconsideration Stage”.
 If the U.S. Office of Personnel Management denies a Federal Disability Retirement application at either the First (Initial) Stage of the Process, and at the Second (Reconsideration) Stage of the process, then it can be appealed to the Third Stage of the Process — to the U.S. Merit Systems Protection Board.
 Each of the Stages involved require a level of meticulous preparation and technical precision, and obtaining the advice, guidance and counsel of a Federal Disability Retirement Lawyer is crucial in maximizing the greatest statistical probability for success.
 The entire bureaucratic process involves a complicated maze of statutes and regulations which have been put in place by the U.S. Office of Personnel Management, with little to no explanation as to their meaning or import, and it is important to understand and comprehend the relevance and significance of each element in the process.